The Board Game Design Course

 Fortunately, Tristam provided not only the image files but also the Photoshop files, so that I could make minor changes myself, rather than have to take up his time and cost me $50 an hour for updates.

 Sometimes you just have to step outside your comfort zone and try something new.
-Here’s what I did and how it saved me hundreds of dollars (not to mention hours of Tristam’s time).
+Here’s what I did and how it saved me hundreds of dollars (not to mention several hours of Tristam’s time).

 It doesn’t need to be brand spanking new